IntersectMBO/plutus/doc/read-the-docs-site/adr/0004-deferred-unlifting.md

 The fact that unlifting errors occur early on makes the specification of the behaviour of builtins significantly more complex.
 It would be simpler if unlifting errors occurred when the builtin has all its arguments.
 We refer to these two alternatives as "immediate" unlifting (the status quo) and "deferred" unlifting.

+Deferred unlifting only makes evaluation slightly more lenient: some terms (such as the above example) do not give an error where they would do with immediate unlifting.

 ## Decision